Searching for Privacy Risks in LLM Agents via Simulation: Related work

 \section{Related work}

-\paragraph{LLM Agent Privacy} Privacy concerns around LLMs often include training data extraction \citep{carlini2020extracting, li2021large, wang2023decodingtrust}, system prompt extraction \citep{nie2024privagent}, and the leakage of sensitive user data to cloud providers \citep{siyan2024papillon}.
-The most relevant line of research to our work examines whether LLM agents leak private user information to other users.
-Based on contextual integrity theory \citep{nissenbaum2009privacy}, ConfAIde \citep{mireshghallah2023llms} and PrivacyLens \citep{shao2024privacylens} study the privacy norm awareness of LLMs by prompting them with sensitive information and under-specified user instructions, then benchmarking LLM-predicted actions (e.g., sending emails or messages).
-Such privacy-related scenarios can be curated via crowdsourcing \citep{shao2024privacylens} or extracted from legal documents\citep{li2025privacibench}.
+\textbf{LLM Agent Privacy} Privacy concerns around LLMs often include training data extraction \citep{carlini2020extracting, li2021large, wang2023decodingtrust}, system prompt extraction \citep{nie2024privagent}, and the leakage of sensitive user data to cloud providers \citep{siyan2024papillon}.
+The most relevant line of research to our work examines whether LLM agents leak private user information in generated actions.
+Based on contextual integrity theory \citep{nissenbaum2009privacy}, ConfAIde \citep{mireshghallah2023llms} and PrivacyLens \citep{shao2024privacylens} study the privacy norm awareness of LLMs by prompting them with sensitive information and under-specified user instructions, then benchmarking whether LLM-predicted actions (e.g., sending emails or messages) contain sensitive information.
+Such privacy-related scenarios can be curated via crowdsourcing \citep{shao2024privacylens} or extracted from legal documents \citep{li2025privacibench}.
 AGENTDAM \citep{zharmagambetov2025agentdam} extends this setting to realistic web navigation environments.
-However, these prior works primarily focus on benign settings that do not involve malicious attackers. \citet{liao2024eia, chen2025obvious} take a step further by investigating whether web agents can handle maliciously embedded elements (e.g., privacy-extraction instructions) while processing sensitive tasks such as filling in online forms on behalf of users.
+However, these works primarily focus on benign settings that do not involve malicious attackers. \citet{liao2024eia, chen2025obvious} take a step further by investigating whether web agents can handle maliciously embedded elements (e.g., privacy-extraction instructions) while processing sensitive tasks such as filling in online forms on behalf of users.
 These instructions may be hidden in invisible HTML code \citep{liao2024eia} or embedded in plausible interface components \citep{chen2025obvious}.
-Unlike these static threat models, we focus on proactive adversarial scenarios where attacker agents (data recipients) actively initiate and sustain multi-round conversations with data senders to extract sensitive information.
-Building upon the privacy norms and scenarios from \citet{shao2024privacylens}, we examine how these interactive exchanges create opportunities for sophisticated attack strategies, including persuasion \citep{zeng2024johnnypersuadellmsjailbreak} and social engineering \citep{ai2024defending, kumarage2025personalized}.
-While previous approaches rely on static evaluation setups, our work leverages simulation to capture and systematically explore such dynamic adversarial interactions.
-Crucially, our simulation framework ensures validity through environmental constraints: privacy leakage can only be elicited and occur through legitimate tool calls (e.g., sending emails or messages), making any tactical conversation that successfully induces such actions reflect real-world privacy risks.
+Unlike these static threat models, we focus on dynamic adversarial scenarios where attacker agents actively initiate and sustain multi-round conversations to extract sensitive information.